yashd-dev/portfoliov7/README.md

 # My Portfolio Page

 The place where I will dump my projects and thoughts.
-Hopefully this would be the final version of my portfolio page.
+Hopefully, this would be the final version of my portfolio page.
 I have experimented with 6 different designs, which you can infer from the repo name

 ## Tech Stack